benlindsay/gatsby-site/content/posts/2016-07-24---interactive-d3-map-of-baby-name-popularity.md

   - "d3"
   - "data visualization"
 slug: "/posts/interactive-d3-map-of-baby-name-popularity"
-description: "I built an D3 map showing baby name popularity by state with an interactive time slider you can use to see how the popularity changes over time.
+description: "I built a D3 map showing baby name popularity by state with an interactive time slider you can use to see how the popularity changes over time.
 Come check it out!"
 ---